glitchassassin/digital-garden/content/Screeps Power Harvesting.md

 If the total to haul is greater than 5,400 but less than 8,000, T3 boosts let us send a single hauler instead of two; otherwise, we should aim for at most T2 boosts.

+### Counting the Cost

+Now, is it *worth* it to spend resources boosting power bank creeps?
+This depends on the relative price of power, minerals, and energy.